 - Capture a certain location

-Primary objectives are marked with a circle on the minimap and secondary objectives are marked with small squares.
+Primary objectives are marked with a large circle on the minimap and secondary objectives are marked with small circles.

 During the missions, players will be confronted by AI-controlled enemies (also known as bots).
 Their numbers and quality are defined by the difficulty level of the mission.
 Many opponents have prefixes to their names.
 These indicate their quality and differences from the "standard" vehicles and let players know how difficult that respective opponent is.
 These suffixes are: